 FRYSC CORPS is an AmeriCorps program partnering with the Division of Family Resource and Youth Services Centers to help students who struggle to read well and support FRYSCs.

 FRYSC CORPS members are AmeriCorps members who commit to a term of service that may last up to two years.
 They serve under the supervision of FRYSC coordinators in cooperation with principals and teachers.
-Full time members provide individual and small group reading tutoring for students identified as at risk for academic failure.
-Members also support school reading intervention to give struggling students the tools necessary to achieve success while in school and beyond.
-Minimum time members are high school students who act as peer mentors while gaining valuable work experience as they support FRYSC programs.
+Full-time members provide individual and small group reading tutoring for students identified as at risk for academic failure.
+Members also support school reading intervention to give struggling students the tools necessary to achieve success in school and beyond.
+Minimum-time members are high school students who act to address food insecurity in their communities while gaining valuable work experience as they support FRYSC programs.

 FRYSC Corps members are in a unique position to contribute service to FRYSC core components because they are in centers and work directly with students.